n1ckl0sk0rtge/IntegerHomomorphicEncryption/README.md

 # IntegerHomomorphicEncryption

-IntegerHomomorphicEncryption is a Swift implementation of the somewhat homomorphic encryption scheme by FV.
+IntegerHomomorphicEncryption is a Swift implementation of the somewhat homomorphic encryption scheme.